-Profit (B3 Cell) is arrived by using formula B1 – B2.
-If any newcomer comes, they may not understand how profit arrives, i.e., Sales – Cost =Profit.
+Profit (B3 cell) is determined using the formula B1 – B2.
+If any newcomer comes, they may not understand how profit arrives.
+Sales – Cost =Profit.

 - Instead of giving preference to the cell, how about the idea of giving the formula like the below one.

-- To name the cells, first, select the cell B1 and give your name for this in this name box.
+- To name the cells, select cell B1 and give your name for this in this name box.

 - Similarly, do the same for the “Cost” cell as well.

 - Now, we can use these names in the formula.

-As you can see above, we have names of cell addresses instead of the cell address itself, and we can notice the cell address by using the color of the names.
+As you can see above, we have names of cell addresses instead of the cell address itself.
+We can notice the cell address by using the color of the names.

-In the above example, Sales is in the color of Blue.
-Also, cell B1 has the same color, similarly Cost color is red, and so B2 cell.
+In the above example, Sales is in color Blue.
+Also, cell B1 has the same color.
+Similarly Cost color is red, and so is the B2 cell.

 How to Use Names in VLOOKUP?

 - Look at the below data set in excel.

 We have a data table from A1 to D10.
 It has employee information.
 On the other hand, we have one more table with only an employee’s name.
-So, we need to fetch “DOJ, Dept, and Salary” details using this employee’s name.
+So, we need to fetch “DOJ,” “Dept,” and Salary” details using this employee’s name.

 - Open the VLOOKUP function and choose LOOKUP VALUE as an employee name.

-- Choose the Table Array as a range of cells from A2 to D10 and make it absolute lock.
+- Choose the table array as a range of cells from A2 to D10 and make it an absolute lock.

-- Now mention the column number as 2 to for DOJ.
+- Now, mention the column number as 2 for “DOJ.”

 - Mention column number 3 for “Dept.”